RESEARCH STARTER

 F=C-P+2=2-2+2=2

-Therefore, the system has two degrees of freedom and is said to be “divariant,” which means that, because one degree of freedom is utilized by fixing P = 1 bar, only one additional variable need be known to specify completely the state of the system.
+Therefore, the system has two degrees of freedom and is said to be “divariant,” which means that, because one degree of freedom is utilized by fixing P = 1 bar, only one additional variable needs to be known to specify completely the state of the system.
 That may be either T (boiling temperature) or X (composition of the boiling solution); in other words, T and X are dependent variables at constant P. This T-X compositional dependence is easily determined for P = 1 bar by direct experiment.
 If the resulting T-X data were graphically plotted, the diagram would indicate, for example, that the boiling temperature for an 8 mole percent solution is close to 106 degrees Celsius.
 Conversely, if it were known only that the boiling temperature of a salt solution were 106 degrees Celsius, that would necessitate a solution concentration of 8 mole percent at P = 1 bar.

 Application of the Phase Rule